kevinxiong518/interview-question2/README.md

 - NumbersUtil
 1. convertToList
-Receives numbers as input, convert it into a string array first by splitting it using comma.
+receives numbers as input, convert it into a string array first by splitting it using comma.
 We parse each string in the array into an integer with Integer.parseInt() and store the integers into a list.
 If any of those strings is not an integer, we throw an InvalidateNumbersException.
 We calculate the stringValue which can represent the list in a string format at the same time, using toString(O(n))